SAP-samples/teched2022-IN264/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/stc_inst_create_sk.png)

-The last step for this excecise is now to create a new destination to integrate SAP Task Center in the BTP Launchpad.
+The last step for this exercise is now to create a new destination to integrate SAP Task Center in the BTP Launchpad.

 1. Please switch now to **Destinations** and create a **New Destination**:

   <br>![](/exercises/ex1/images/destination.png)

-2. We'll now create a new destiantion for the integration of SAP Task Center into the BTP Launchpad, Choose from the 'Destination Configuration":
+2. We'll now create a new destination for the integration of SAP Task Center into the BTP Launchpad, Choose from the 'Destination Configuration":

   - **Service Instance**